-8:00 A.M. - 8:30 A.M.
-REGISTRATION/ CONTINENTAL BREAKFAST
+8:00 a.m. - 8:30 a.m.
+REGISTRATION/CONTINENTAL BREAKFAST

 8:30 a.m. - 10:00 a.m.

 Understanding The Basics of Human Error On The Manufacturing Floor

-- How human errors intersect with manufacturing regulations - Examples of applicable FDA requirements and what the FDA expects companies to be complying with - A review of other industry standards that apply to drug and device manufacturing - What FDA investigators look for during inspections and the most common violations found in Form 483s and Warning Letters - Which violations tied to human errors and manufacturing are trending up - The various types of human errors commonly found on manufacturing floors - How we got here why human error reduction is such an important topic
+- How human errors intersect with manufacturing regulations - Examples of applicable FDA requirements and what the FDA expects companies to be complying with - A review of other industry standards that apply to drug and device manufacturing - What FDA investigators look for during inspections and the most common violations found in Form 483s and Warning Letters - Which violations tied to human errors and manufacturing are trending up - The various types of human errors are commonly found on manufacturing floors - How we got here why is human error reduction such an important topic

 Interactive Exercise!
+Do we also err?
 Attendees will be broken into groups and asked to describe the most common human errors within their facilities.
 The workshop will then reconvene and break-out group leaders will describe what they uncovered.
 A list of the most common problems will be tallied to help focus the future discussion.

-10:00 A.M. - 10:15 A.M.
+10:00 a.m. - 10:15 a.m.
 BREAK

 10:15 a.m. - 12:00 p.m.

 Human Error In Context - What Are the Factors That Drive Human Errors?

-- The taxonomy of human error; how and why drug and device companies need to focus on this in their investigation processes - Why administrative and management systems factor so prominently into deviations and nonconformances - The role of innovative operational controls and their role in reducing human errors - Simple procedures that prevent human error - how they should be described and presented to maximize human error reduction
+- The taxonomy of human error; how and why drug and device companies need to focus on this in their investigation processes - Why administrative and management systems factor so prominently into deviations and nonconformances - The role of innovative operational controls and their role in reducing human errors

-- Common examples of poor human factors, engineering and workplace conditions that contribute to human error - When training is appropriate and when we should stop - Learn how common day-to-day communication gaps contribute to human error - How supervision can be one of the best human error reduction strategies at your site - When is individual performance responsible for human error and when does it become a root cause - How to address cognition, attention, and memory failures at your site
+- Simple procedures that prevent human error -how they should be described and presented to maximize human error reduction - Common examples of poor human factors engineering and workplace conditions that contribute to human error - When training is appropriate and when we should stop - Learn how common day-to-day communication gaps contribute to human error - How supervision can be one of the best human error reduction strategies at your site - When is individual performance responsible for human error and when does it become a root cause - How to address cognition, attention, and memory failures at your site

-12:00 P.M. - 1:00 P.M.
+12:00 p.m. - 1:00 p.m.
 LUNCH